Update Insights on October 2021

 The velocity of information flow, volume of information shared, network clusters and cross-posts on different social media may be analyzed and compared for negative and positive electronic word-of-mouth.

 These intra-interaction consequences such as consumers’ cognitive, emotional, and behavioral engagement with the brand thus trigger extra-interaction consequences of brand trust and attitude thus developing brand equity through the DCM strategy.
+While it articulates and builds the digitally enabled capabilities required to transform their linear supply chains into connected, intelligent, scalable, customizable, and nimble digital supply networks through Synchronized planning, Intelligent supply Smart operations Dynamic fulfillment

 This often leads to confusion ( 'discursive gap' ) about when and how to deploy what information technology, to maximize value creation opportunities during stages of

-the customer journey - as it usually questions:
+the customer journey - usually questioning :

 " What is the interplay between customer traits (e.g. innovativeness, brand involvement, technology readiness) and attributes of technological platforms in this process?
-What firm capabilities are required to capture, manage and exploit these innovation opportunities from customers to gain a deeper
+What firm capabilities are required to capture, manage and exploit these innovation opportunities from customers to gain a deeper understanding of them?"

 ---- Since There are different Types of Data: Nominal, Ordinal, Discrete, Continuous, Interval and Ratio scale -- The Netflix’s dynamic optimizer example, attempts to improve the quality